 The Prince Albert II of Monaco Foundation is dedicated to the protection of the environment and the promotion of sustainable development on a global scale.
 It supports initiatives of public and private organizations, in the fields of research and studies, technological innovation and socially-aware practices.
 The polar regions, as privileged indicators of climate change evolutions, constitute one of its three priority areas.

-The spirit of the competition is established within this overall backdrop, and the above guiding principles serve as a general framework in which the Challenge Guidelines have been developed.
+The spirit of the Competition is established within this overall backdrop, and the above guiding principles serve as a general framework in which the Challenge Guidelines have been developed.
 In essence, competitors shall strive to demonstrate that the proposed technology and concept of operation to solve the main mission and bonus demonstrations represent a suitable solution for a scalable, cost-effective and sustainable monitoring system for the polar oceans.

 OFFICIAL CORRESPONDENCE